MrL314/BooView/README.md

 If the script is already loaded in the console, all you need to do is step 5 and 6.

+## Config Options

+If you are having framerate issues, considering editting the options in the **config.json** file.
+A few issues come from the screen size for the rendered window, so you can adjust the window size and the amount of frame skipping.
+WINDOW_SIZE will determine the size of the render window, and FRAME_SKIP will determine the amount of frames to wait between renders and polling the Lua script

 ## Special Notes
 ###### SMKWorkshop Discord